jarvis-owl/log_full/README.md

 # Appearances
 - sometimes no INSERT is emitted - a DROP DATABASE relieves - to be investigated
-- make sleep global?
+- ~~make sleep global?~~ bad practice - make it a call parameter *(silly you)*
-- eventually the sleep for the DHT Sensors should be raised
+- eventually the sleep for the DHT Sensors should be increased
+- I'm not very satisfied with the unique queues per task.
+Is there a better way?
+- future me - do you understand the code? -> *comments*
+- call parameters are */would be* nice for testing

 ---------------------------------------------------------------------------